 An alpenglow is an optical phenomenon that is visible on high altitude mountains.
 It happens twice daily, right before the sun rises and right after it sets.
 The earth’s atmosphere scatters the sun’s light, allowing particular wavelengths of light through and blanketing the mountains in rich hues of peach, pink, red, and purple.

 Alpenglow opens with First Light.
 This movement begins in the pre-dawn hour.
 The music starts simply and slowly, then grows increasingly animated as the sky lightens and the horizon shimmers with color.
-The movement explodes in a massive flurry of activity when a pre-dawn alpenglow blooms on mountain peaks; this fades as the sun breaches the horizon.
+The movement explodes in a massive flurry of activity when the sun crosses the horizon; this energy eventually fades as the sun rises in the sky.
 In Arc of the Sun, we follow the sun as it energetically leaps and surges upwards in the sky.
 The music moves steadily upwards as it keeps pace with the sun’s progress, then crests as the sun reaches its zenith.
 As the sun bends back down towards the earth, the music follows suit, getting lower in range and slower as the sun nears the horizon.
 In Radiant Glow, the sun slips under the horizon, giving way to a most radiant alpenglow.
 As the alpenglow fades and twilight envelops the earth, stars shimmer in the night sky.